testillano/diametertools/util/README.md

 The format used by our new project, [gtdt](https://github.com/testillano/diametertools) (aka, `github testillano diametertools`) is [json](https://www.json.org/json-en.html).
 So here we provide a bash script to convert the old ones.

 XML conversion is based on `xmltodict` python module, which translates `xml` attributes to `json` nodes by mean prefixing the keys with '@' character.
-In our case, it is not a handicap as we provide also `json` schema's taking this into account.
+In our case, it is not a handicap as we provide also `json` schema's taking this into account, so we will remove the '@' symbol.
 And finally, there are some <u>adaptations for deprecated stuff that we renew according with RFC 6733</u>.

 The conversion is valid for Anna-Diameter **messages** and also Anna-Diameter **dictionaries**.
 Two `xml` example files are provided for those kind of Anna-Diameter resources, in order to play with them and check how the result looks.
 The bash script, also beautifies the resulting `json` to have a more compact output and improve readability: